benjamin-heasly/proceed/docs/source/index.rst

 Proceed
 =======

-**Proceed** is a Python library for declarative batch processing.
+**Proceed** is a Python library and CLI tool for declarative batch processing.
 It reads a **Pipeline** specification declared in `YAML <https://yaml.org/>`_.
-A pipeline contains a list of **Steps** based on `Docker <https://www.docker.com/>`_ images and containers.
+A pipeline contains a list of **Steps** that are based on `Docker <https://www.docker.com/>`_ images and containers.

-Each pipeline execution accepts values for declared **args**, allowing limited, explicit configuration of steps at runtime.
-Each execution produces an **execution record** that accounts for provided arg values and checksums of input and output files.
+Each pipeline execution accepts values for declared **args**, allowing controlled, explicit configuration of steps at runtime.
+Each execution produces an **execution record** that accounts for accepted arg values, step logs, and checksums of input and output files.

-Hopefully, Proceed allows you to express evertying you need to know about a your processing pipeline in a "nothing up my sleeves" way: the pipeline specification should be complete enough to share with others who have Proceed and Docker installed, and the execution record should allow auditing of relevant file contents and logging.
+Hopefully, Proceed will allow you to express evertying you need to know about your processing pipeline in a *"nothing up my sleeves"* way.
+The pipeline specification should be complete enough to share with others who have Proceed and Docker installed, and the execution record should allow for auditing of expected outcomes and reproducibility.

 Contents
 ========

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    usage
    api